Using Shared Libraries

 • If we revert back to a static library (such as by setting -DBUILD_SHARED_LIBS=OFF) then the library will still be copied over to our /bin directory, even though it's no longer needed.

 • Installation isn't just for end-users wanting to run our executable.
-For example, it is also how we would prepare one of our libraries to be used by other developers.
+For example, it is also how we would prepare our libraries to be used by other developers.
 The implementation for that use case looks totally different to what we set up here.

 We'll revisit installation and packaging later in the course, addressing all these limitations and much more.